Tumor of the Thymus in Dogs

 As the cause is not known, specific prevention is not identified.
 Thymoma is not contagious.
 Regular veterinary care can help detect symptoms early.

-Tumor of the thymus in dogs is rare.
+Is Tumor of the Thymus in Dogs common?

 Typical Treatment